 New clues about Greenland’s past climate will help predict its future

+New clues about Greenland’s past climate will help predict its future.
 A team of experts at Northwestern University have uncovered new evidence about the past climate of Greenland.
 While it was known that the early Holocene and Last Interglacial periods experienced warming in the Arctic due to changes in Earth’s orbit, the new study has found that these times were even warmer in Greenland than previously realized.

 The analysis of lake mud located just beyond the northwest edge of the Greenland Ice Sheet has revealed new clues about the region’s changing climate that may provide insight into how ice sheets will continue to respond to human-induced global warming today.